harshchau/slurper/README.md

 it to markdown.
 This is not meant for either Medium RSS feeds or regular Medium posts or publications.
 A sample medium series is https://medium.com/series/sample-3d219d98b481

+This module takes a medium URL and can emit either markdown or JSON

 **Note**: Medium's support for RSS and the API is pretty limited.
 This module is based on a scraper

 ## Setup
 1. Clone the repository